12/15/2025

 Lexia Core5 Reading

 Built on the science of reading, Core5 is a research-proven program that accelerates the development of literacy skills for students of all abilities, helping them make the critical shift from learning to read to reading to learn.
-While Core5 is designed to benefit general education students, it offers specific features that make it particularly effective for Emergent Bilinguals learning to read in English:
+While Core5 is designed to benefit general education students, specific features make it particularly effective for multilingual students who are learning to read in English.
+These features include:

 Native Language Support: Core5 provides interactive and engaging scaffolding in students’ native languages, helping them bridge the gap between their first language and English.

-Culturally Responsive Texts: The program incorporates diverse, culturally relevant reading materials that resonate with students from various backgrounds.
+Culturally Responsive Texts: Core5 incorporates diverse, culturally relevant reading materials that resonate with students from various backgrounds.

-These features ensure Emergent Bilinguals can more effectively engage with content, building their literacy skills while honoring their linguistic and cultural heritage.
-This chart shows how Core5 aligns with Title III.
+These features ensure multilingual learners can more effectively engage with content, building their literacy skills while honoring their linguistic and cultural heritage.
+Here's how Core5 aligns with Title III:

 Title III Requirement | Core5 Alignment |